 What Are The Different Types Of Shutters?

 Shutters are categorized into many types.
-These categories differ in terms of their size and usage.
+These categories differ in terms of size and usage.

 A raised panel shutter is a type of shutter primarily used for decoration rather than protection.
 They are available in different shapes, such as rectangular, square, and round.
 Raised panel shutters are found in various architectural styles, including Colonial, Georgian, Victorian, and more.